Deepak-80085/Christ/README.md

 # CHRIST

 ## Description
-## This repository contains code of my college
+## This repository contains lecture and lab codes of my academics

 # Contents: